petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations.md

 * Download the [PDF](https://learn.liferay.com/documents/d/guest/sa1-4-liferay-sales-presentations-and-how-to-master-them-pdf) of the presentation used in the live workshop.
 ```

-## Challenges of the old Sales Decks
+## Challenges of the old Industry Sales Decks

 Liferay’s product has been constantly evolving since 2004.
-At the same time, Liferay’s Sales Approach has evolved as the product changed, and as the needs and demands of Customers have also evolved.
+At the same time, Liferay’s Sales Approach has evolved as the product changed, and as the needs and demands of Customers have also evolved

-Industry-specific Sales Decks were introduced several years ago, to enable Liferay and Partner sales teams to target specific industries, however this iteration of decks had some challenges:
+Industry-specific Sales Decks were introduced several years ago, to enable Liferay and Partner sales teams to target specific industries.
+While providing valuable in-depth insights in specific industries and their most common challenges, ultimately they were not sufficient to meet the heterogeneous pitch requirements faced by Liferay and Partner sales teams during the various stages of an opportunity.

-* Too much content
-* Couldn’t be used without tailoring
-* Rework required for each opportunity

-### Subtractive Approach

-The primary challenge with the sales decks was that they were too long.
-Each deck provided everything that might be needed for any use-case.
-It was up to the Account Executive to tailor the deck for the needs of the specific opportunity.

-The time taken to remove content not needed for a given opportunity created two challenges of its own:

-* It took too much effort to get the deck ready
-* Or, if used unedited resulted in long and unfocused customer meetings

-Ultimately this created a problem because Account Executives were not able to drive the conversation with prospects in an effective way.

-Based on feedback from internal sales teams and partners, a new approach has been introduced, and is being applied to each industry first call desk in turn.
+Based on feedback from internal sales teams and partners, a new Sales Foundation deck has been compiled.

+## Directive for the new Sales Foundation deck

+To cater to the wide-range of requirements, the concept behind the new Sales Foundation Deck is to provide:

+* A consistent set of slides that act as the toolbox and a foundation for all top of funnel pitches.
+* A unified look and feel aligned with Liferay’s communication and design guidelines.
+* The flexibility for each sales representative to tailor the deck to the individual needs of each opportunity.
+* Local autonomy but with global alignment.
+* A goal of reducing preparation time for each individual pitch.
+* A presentation that can be used by Liferay and Partner sales teams.

 ## Positioning for Value